 Include a postural assessment for all TMD patients.

 MUSCLES OF MASTICATION

-The pain a patient experiences may be directly related to the muscles of mastication, or it can be caused by referred pain from other areas to these muscles.
+The discomfort experienced by a patient may be directly associated with the muscles of mastication or may result from referred pain originating from other regions affecting these muscles.

 The muscles of mastication involved in TMD cases are: